Grace Bay Beach and Hobie cat sailboats and stand up paddle boards Grace Bay Beach on Providenciales is an incredible location for water sports.

 jet skis at Pine Cay in the Turks and Caicos

-Relaxing on an incredible beach is of course one of the top things to do in the Turks and Caicos, and there’s an impressive number of perfect white sand beaches across our archipelago.
+Relaxing on an incredible beach is of course one of the top things to do in Providenciales and the Turks and Caicos as a whole, and there’s an impressive number of perfect white sand beaches across the archipelago.

-Our spectacular beaches are complimented by some of the most vibrant turquoise and blue waters in the Caribbean—a view that has to be seen to be believed.
+These spectacular beaches are complemented by some of the most vibrant turquoise and blue waters in the tropical Atlantic and Caribbean region—a view that has to be seen to be believed.

-The widely-recognized Grace Bay Beach is befittingly the most popular beach in the Turks and Caicos, and is the nation’s hallmark.
-There are miles of soft sand, vivid turquoise water, and no crowds.
+The widely recognized Grace Bay Beach on Providenciales is befittingly the most popular beach in the Turks and Caicos, and it is the nation’s hallmark.
+There are miles of soft sand, vivid turquoise water, and far fewer people than you'll find on other beaches of its caliber in similar destinations.

-Many of the north coast beaches on Providenciales are part of the spectacular Princess Alexandra National Park, which includes a barrier reef, shallow bays, and marine wetland islands.
+Many of the north coast beaches on Providenciales are part of the spectacular Princess Alexandra National Park, which includes a barrier reef, shallow bays, and islands home to mangroves and other vegetation.

 The crystal-clear ocean water at Half Moon Bay Beach in the Turks and Caicos